hneemann/Digital/README.md

 ## Motivation ##

-Below I would like to explain briefly the points that have motivated me to start a new development:
+Below I would like to explain briefly the points that have motivated me to start a new development instead of using one of the available Logisim forks:

 ### Switch On ###